mpetersen910/bonds/README.md

     └── *Test.java      # Unit and integration tests
 ```

+## TODO
+ - Implement additional day count conventions
+ - - ENUM for day count types, advanceByPeriod, and reverseByPeriod methods, and integrate into calculations
+ - ENUM for payment frequency to replace string literals
+ - YTM calculation to return by period and annualized values both
+ - Review whether payment is at beginning or end of day and adjust calculations accordingly
 ## License

 This project is provided as-is for educational and demonstration purposes.